mc-aeq/metachain/README.md

 [general]
-daemonize = true    ; use daemonize if OS supports it mode = fn			; defines the running mode (FN = Full Node, CL = Client)
+daemonize = true    ; use daemonize if OS supports it mode = fn			; defines the running mode (FN = Full Node, CL = Client) testnet = false		; start in testnet mode; CAUTION: when [testnet] is true, the port from [network].[listening_port] will be increased by 100 to ensure a different port from the mainnet wallet = 			; wallet which is connected to this node / client.
+This needs to be a base wallet (subchain identifier = MC).
+All Po* (PoS, PoT etc.) will work with this address and send the rewards to this wallet

 ; logging configuration
 [logging]